hotoo/gitlab-notifications/README.md

     ![screen shot options](./assets/screen-shot-options-account-640x400.png)

     - `Server URL` is GitLab server url, like `https://gitlab.com`
-    - `Server Name`: named you GitLab account for display.
+    - `Server Name`: named your GitLab account for display.
     - `Private Token` is a secret key, from like `https://gitlab.com/profile/account`
-    - `User Name` is you GitLab account username, like me is `hotoo`
+    - `User Name` is your GitLab account username, like me is `hotoo`
     - `Alias Name`: what people called you? luck names. when people called you in issue, merge request, or note(comment), you will be participating this event. multiple alias name separate by comma(`,`).
     - `Notification`: choose the type for browser pop-window notification.